ai-summer-of-code/aisoc-sequel-tracks/README.md

 **Timeline:** Februrary 28 - March 9, 2025

 **Target Audience:** AISOC Season 1 graduates or anyone who has at least foundational knowledge prototyping LLM systems such as QnA systems and RAG.
-This track is not for beginers in AI or LLMs.
+This track is not for complete beginers in AI or LLMs.

 **Prerequisites:**
 - Working knowledge of Python or similar programming languages.
 - Familiarity with LLM APIs such as OpenAI, Gemini, Claude, etc, for prototyping.
 - At least basic knowledge of prompt engineering
-- **Prior knolwedge of Agents is helpful but not strictly required.**
+- Prior knolwedge of Agents is helpful but not strictly required.

 **Delivery Mode**
 - **Online:** Live sessions for ALL participants.